jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   * `_metadata` is a [`JBFundingCycleMetadata`](/protocol/api/data-structures/jbfundingcyclemetadata.md) data structure specifying the controller specific params that a funding cycle can have.
 These properties will remain fixed for the duration of the funding cycle.
   * `_mustStartAtOrAfter` is the time before which the configured funding cycle cannot start.
   * `_groupedSplits` is an array of [`JBGroupedSplits`](/protocol/api/data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
 The core protocol makes use of groups defined in [`JBSplitsGroups`](/protocol/api/libraries/jbsplitsgroups.md).
   * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](/protocol/api/data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can use from its treasury for each payment terminal.
 Amounts are fixed point numbers using the same number of decimals as the accompanying terminal.
-The `distributionLimit` applies for each funding cycle, and the `overflowAllowance` applies for the entirety of the configuration.
+The `_distributionLimit` and `_overflowAllowance` parameters must fit in a `uint232`.
+The `_distributionLimit` applies for each funding cycle, and the `_overflowAllowance` applies for the entirety of the configuration.
   * `_terminals` is an array of [`IJBPaymentTerminal`](/protocol/api/interfaces/ijbpaymentterminal.md) payment terminals to add for the project.
   * `_memo` is a memo to pass along to the emitted event.
 * The function can be accessed externally by anyone.